NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 #. **Number of Layers**: The number of prism layers to be added.

-#. **Expansion Ratio**: The ration of thicknesses of two consecutive layers.
-Should be kept bellow 1.5.
-For more elaborate explanation, please refer the recommendations in [Franke2007]_.
+#. **Expansion Ratio**: The ratio of thicknesses of two consecutive layers.
+Should be kept below 1.5.
+For a more elaborate explanation, please refer to the recommendations in [Franke2007]_.

 #. **Final Layer Thickness**: Thickness of the final prism layer relative to the size of the first off-wall cell before the prism layers are inserted.

 	.. note::
 		Generally, adding more prism layers increases solution accuracy.
-However, when the thickness of the cells close to building surface becomes small, the time step used for the solver must also be reduced proportionally to keep the simulation stable.
+However, when the thickness of the cells close to the building surface becomes small, the time step used for the solver must also be reduced proportionally to keep the simulation stable.

 Advanced Options
 """"""""""""""""
-Additional options for mesh generations can be found under *Advanced Options* group as shown in :numref:`fig-iso-mesh-tab-advanced-options`.
+Additional options for mesh generations can be found under the *Advanced Options* group as shown in :numref:`fig-iso-mesh-tab-advanced-options`.
 These options include:

 .. _fig-iso-mesh-tab-advanced-options: